bsmith89/midas2-wiki/Roadmap.md

 5. [IN PROGRESS]  [Boris]  Wrap container/instance init code in the python iggtools package.

-6. [IN PROGRESS]  [Boris]  iggtool package subcommands for prokka, vsearch, hmmsearch with appropriate use of S3 and NVME to stage results
+6. [IN PROGRESS]  [Boris]  iggtools subcommands for prokka, vsearch, hmmsearch with appropriate use of S3 and NVME to stage results